 * Digitalization of Agri-finance was conceptualized jointly by the Reserve Bank and the Reserve Bank Innovation Hub (RBIH).
 This will enable delivery of Kisan Credit Card (KCC) loans in a fully digital and hassle-free manner.

-* The Indian banking industry has been on an upward trajectory aided by strong economic growth, rising disposable incomes, increasing consumerism and easier access to credit.
+* The Indian banking industry has seen robust growth, driven by strong economic expansion, rising disposable incomes, growing consumerism, and easier credit access.

 * Digital modes of payments have grown by leaps and bounds over the last few years.